peterbelm/lzo-ts/README.md

 # lzo.ts

-a simple implementation of the lzo1x codec written in TypeScript
+a simple ~1.3 kB minified and gzipped implementation of the lzo1x codec written in TypeScript

 ## Installation